Gum Disease Treatment

 Plaque begins forming on your teeth not long after brushing; this is a normal process and can easily be eliminated by brushing and flossing in most cases.
 If it’s not promptly removed, bacteria in this plaque invade your gums, triggering your immune system to fight back.
 This is where redness and swelling come into play.

 Over time, plaque can harden and become tartar buildup, which then makes its way under your gum line.
-From there, bacteria begin to attack your gums from the inside and have the freedom to multiply, eventually causing deterioration of your jawbones and ligaments.
+From there, bacteria begin to attack your gums from the inside and multiply, eventually causing deterioration of the jawbones and ligaments.
 Though gingivitis is the initial phase of gum disease, more progressive stages include early, moderate, and advanced periodontitis, with more significant gum inflammation and bone loss in each.

 While the lack of oral hygiene and dental care are the most prominent factors in developing periodontal diseases, other elements could increase your risk, such as: